 No terms of equity-settled share-based payment transactions (including options and rights granted as compensation to a key management person) have been altered or modified by the issuing entity during the reporting period or the prior period.

-During the reporting period, no shares were issued on exercise of options previously granted as compensation and 1,600,000 options expired that were held by key management persons during the reporting period.
+During the reporting period, no shares were issued on exercise of options previously granted as compensation.